 Marketing alongside creation

 When you’re 75 per cent of the way through your course creation, start marketing in earnest.
-Return to your course sign-up page and turn it into a sales page.
+Return to your preliminary sales page and turn it into a proper sales page.
 Spend three quarters of the page talking about the issues, worries, or problems you’re solving and the outcomes and benefits of your course.
 Spend the final quarter of your page talking about the format, the price and your terms and conditions.

 You’ll need to get out there and grow your network and meet people with their own networks with whom to collaborate and promote with.